chrism0dwk/parallel-programming-with-jax/README.md

-Introduction to Parallel Computing with JAX
+Introduction to Parallel Programming with JAX
 ===========================================

 This simple notebook provides some exercises to accompany a [slide deck on